 The entire application is completed online and will require digital signatures.
 As part of the application process an email will be sent from email@example.com to your principal to verify your eligibility.

-Applicants will be notified of the selection committee results by April 5, 2017.
+Applicants will be notified of the selection committee results on April 2, 2020 by email.
 Awardees will be required to attend a pre-fellowship Orientation.

 Fund for Teachers reserves the right to review the terms and conditions of this grant program, and to make changes at any time, including termination.

 For optimal application performance: Avoid using tablets or mobile devices such as an iPad or Amazon Fire.
-Also, please make sure that your pop-up blocker is off, to avoid missing pertinent notifications.
+Also, please make sure that your pop-up blocker is off, to avoid missing important notifications.